GrossDesignCo/unnamed-astronav-game-idea/notes/systems.md

 Earth and Moon

 - super basic, two bodies and a ship maybe, get the player used to the mechanics
+- earth is spinning constantly
+- moon is tidally locked to earth though, so station always facing inward?
+- or maybe a station at the earth-moon Lagrange?

 Sum, Mercury, Venus, Earth and Moon